-In my quest for A Healthier Me, I went to see Dr. Tzippy Morris, founder of the Efrat Women's Health Center.
-She's friendly, smart and someone that everyone probably wants to be friends with.
+In my quest for A Healthier Me, I went to see Dr. Tzippy Morris, founder of the Efrat Women's

 But she thinks letting her kids have cereal with vanilla rice milk is a big treat – major eye roll here.